 day at one of Lexington’s swimming pools, the excitement of students at one of many area colleges and universities generating ideas.

 Once you open your eyes, the Bluegrass is ten times as good as it sounds.
 From the time you arrive here, your senses will be tested to the fullest extent.
 You’ll see, hear, taste and smell some of the most wonderful things you’ll ever experience.
 From the region’s scenic beauty to Fayette County’s gently rolling countryside lined by white, wooden or stone fences, to the bustling of downtown living – there truly is something for everyone.
 In mere minutes, motorists can drive past

 horse farms, through downtown and back to rolling countryside.

-For many more things to do and places to see while you’re here, be sure to stop by the Lexington Convention and Visitors Bureau at 301 East Vine Street in Lexington, or call (859) 233-1221.
+For many more things to do and places to see while you’re here, be sure to stop by the Lexington Convention and Visitors Bureau at 401 West Main Street, Suite 104, in Lexington, or call (859) 233-1221.
 You can also visit the LCVB on-line at www.visitlex.com.